MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 In this `Hello World` example, we're going over the basic steps required to retrieve the list of customers in our trial tenant.
 This example is based on running with basic authentication.

 1. First, in Postman, set up a `GET` call to the base API URL.
-    - When you call the base API URL, you'll get a list of all the available APIs.
+    - When you call the base API URL, you get a list of all the available APIs.
 You can append `$metadata` to the URL to also get information about the fields in the APIs.
 The list of supported APIs and fields information can also be found in the API documentation.

     - Since we're using basic authentication, we need to include the user's domain in the URL, for example, call `GET https://api.businesscentral.dynamics.com/v2.0/<your tenant domain>/<environment name>/api/v2.0`.
         > [!NOTE]